Research

 Decomposed dynamical systems models of neural data

-Dynamical systems offers a mathematical foundation with which to describe data with strong temporal relationships that unfold through time.
+Model: Dynamical systems offers a mathematical foundation with which to describe data with strong temporal relationships that unfold through time.
 Two primary models that learn dynamical systems from data include 1) nonlinear models that are stationary, or highly uninterpretable (e.g., Recurrent Neural Networks) and 2) linear systems that can be non-stationary (e.g., switched linear systems), but limited in the expressibility per number of parameters.
-Our group works with decomposed linear dynamical systems, i.e., systems that can be linearly broken up into core dynamics that are independent from each other, and thus represent separate, interpretable pieces of the full system.
-The full paper can be found here.
+Our group works with decomposed linear dynamical systems, i.e., systems that can be linearly broken up into core dynamics that are independent from each other, and thus represent separate and interpretable pieces of the full system.
+The methods paper can be found here.

 Tracking millions of synapses via cross-trained image enhancement

 Synaptic strength represents the wiring underlying our neural dynamics.
 This substrate is not static, but changes over time-especially in response to stress, learning, reward, and other salient environmental conditions.
 Imaging synaptic strength in vivo is fraught with difficulty due to the sub-micron size, thus limiting prior studies to small areas of the brain.
 By mixing fast resonant scanning of genetically labeled synapses with sophisticated image enhancement algorithms, however, we have demonstrated the capability to simultaneously image hundreds-of-thousands to millions of individual synapses.
 Our image enhancement method is based on learning to resolve one-photon data from ex vivo imaged slices to match simultaneously imaged super-resolution Airy-scan data.
 Imaging in vivo however, enables us to track individual synapse strength over time, seeing how the wiring of the brain changes in response to different external changes.
 We show that even static home-cage mice have up to 50% of their synapses change significantly over time—a number that rises to over 70% in enriched environments.
+You can find our paper here.

 Tracking neurons in high-density electrode recordings